alimnastaev/json_api_assessment/README.md

 ![Elixir CI](https://github.com/alimnastaev/json_api_assessment/workflows/Elixir%20CI/badge.svg)

 # JsonApi Assessment

+Starting from a new Phoenix project, you’ll need to implement the following:

+1. A JSON endpoint to add new repositories to the system.
+2. The ability to retrieve and store stargazers for tracked repositories using the Github API.
+<br />This will be run daily.*
+4. Add a second JSON endpoint to return a list of new and former stargazers given a date range and repository.
+* Implementation of the actual scheduling isn't necessary but we would like to know in your README how you would handle this.

 ### **LOGIC behind the code:**
 #### - **StargazersController `"/add_new_repo"` endpoint:**
 1. We are checking if `user + repo_name` combination already exists/saved in the system.
 If NOT we are calling Github API endpoint `https://api.github.com/repos/#{username}/#{repo_name}/stargazers`to make sure `user + repo_name` valid and if yes we are collecting all stargazers.